IshanD101/Book-Application-Enhanzer/README.md

 # 📚 Book Management Web Application

-This is a full-stack Book Management Web Application developed as part of an internship assignment at **Enhanzer**.
+This is a full-stack Book Management Web Application.
 The application allows users to **add, view, update, and delete** books using an Angular frontend and an ASP.NET backend.

 ## 🚀 Technologies Used